55

 Leoville Poyferre 2002 91p

 Tasted twice - last time in April 2007.
 Consistent notes.
-This wine is one of the best and most exciting efforts of this vintage - delicious, round, and seductive.
+This wine is a nice effort for this vintage: delicious, round, and seductive.

 Leoville Poyferre 2001 92p

 Tasted three times - last time in September 2009.
 Consistent notes.
-It is a catchy and aromatic wine with a great deal of finesse.
+It is a wine with a great deal of finesse and a certain aromatic appeal.
 Gentle and beautifully balanced.
 It is a joy to drink.

 Leoville Poyferre 2000 97+p

 Tasted in September 2012.
 It is a powerful wine that possesses excellent structure and stunning balance.
 It is tightly built with great intensity, perfect balance, and a powerful finish.
-This wine has a lot of potential, indicating a promising future.
+This wine has significant potential, suggesting a promising future.
 This was the first vintage in which LP's present oenologist, Isabelle Davin, participated.

 Leoville Poyferre 1999 88p